geosolutions-it/MapStore2/docs/developer-guide/customize-theme.md

 ## Add New Theme

 To add a new theme:

 1. create a new folder in the themes folder with the name of your theme
-1. create less files in the folder (at least `theme.less`, the main file, and `variables.less`, to customize standard variables)
+1. create less files in the folder (at least `theme.less`, as the main file, and `variables.less`, to customize standard variables)
 1. add the new theme to the [index file](https://github.com/geosolutions-it/MapStore2/blob/master/web/client/themes/index.js), with the id corresponding to the theme folder name

 You can then switch your application to use the theme adding a new section in the `appConfig.js` file: